-5.3 Preapplication Conference, and Staff Site Inspection.
+5.3 Preapplication Conference, and Staff Site Visit.

 All applicants for subdivision review shall schedule a preapplication conference with the Town Planner prior to scheduling a meeting with the Project Review Board.
-The purpose of this activity is to familiarize the applicant with the Town's procedures and requirements and the Four-Step Design Process (see Appendix A), and to familiarize the Town's representatives with the nature of the project.
+The purpose of this activity is to familiarize the applicant with the Town's procedures and requirements and the Four-Step Design Process (see Appendix A), and to familiarize the Town staff with the nature of the project.

-As part of the meeting, the Town representative(s) and the applicant may visit the proposed site.
-At this meeting, the applicant shall be prepared to discuss his/her plans for the development in a general nature.
+As part of the meeting, the Town representative(s) and the applicant may schedule a visit to the proposed site.
+At this meeting, the applicant shall be prepared to discuss their plans for the development in a general nature.

-Such review shall not cause the plan to be a pending application or proceeding under Title 1 M.R.S.A. §302.
-No decisions relative to the plan, other than the determination of the required contour interval, shall be made at this meeting.
+Such conference or site visit shall not cause the project to be a pending application or proceeding under 1 M.R.S. §302.
+No decisions relative to the project, other than the determination of the required contour interval, shall be made at this conference or site visit.